A Beginner’s Guide to Renting Your First Apartment

 Before Renting: Researching and Budgeting

 So you’ve decided to move out, but how do you find the right apartment?
-Take a moment to plot out your monthly income on a T-chart.
-On one side, write down items your apartment needs.
-This can be “rent price below X number,” or “free parking.”
+Take a moment to plot your monthly income on a T-chart.
+On one side, write down items your apartment needs, like “rent price below X” or “free parking.”

 On the other side of the chart, write down your wants.
 For example, it would be nice if your apartment had a balcony, but it’s OK if your ultimate selection does not fulfill that.
-Remember, this is only your first apartment and you can always move out if it doesn’t fulfill your future needs!
+Remember, this is only your first apartment, and you can always move out if it doesn’t meet your future needs!

 1. Rent Price

 Let’s start with the uncomfortable conversation.
 Finances can be nerve-wracking, but they are the most important consideration.
-If your rent exceeds your ability to pay, you’ll have a very strained and stressful experience living there.
-But no need to worry– you can plot out your ideal rental price in one breezy afternoon!
+If your rent exceeds your ability to pay, you’ll have a strained and stressful living experience.
+But no need to worry — you can plot out your ideal rental price in one breezy afternoon!

-If you will live alone, look at studios and one-bedroom apartments in your area.
-Studios are generally one open space with a bed on one side and living space on the other.
-Though smaller, they are cheaper and cozy.
+If you’ll live alone, look at studios and one-bedroom apartments in your area.
+Studios are one open room with a bed on one side and living space on the other.
+Though smaller, they’re cheaper and cozy.

-Once you know your size, follow the 30% rule.
-This dictates that your rent should be around 30% of your gross monthly income so that you’re living within your means.
+Once you know your size, follow the 30% rule, which says your rent should be around 30% of your gross monthly income, so you’re living within your means.

-However, you may need to adjust this to a smaller size if you have an excess of outside bills like student loans.
-In this case, decrease the percentage to 25 or 20%.
+However, you may need to adjust to a lower amount if you have excess outside bills like student loans.
+In which case, you can decrease the percentage to 25 or 20%.

 2. Location